Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: From Hermitian Hamiltonians to the S-matrix method for the RH

-The infinite-components field theories like that by Majorana present ubiquitous space-like solutions and tachyons.
-These solutions not only contain massive unitary irreducible representations of the Poincar\'e group for all spins but also the more exotic tachyonic and continuous-spin representations \cite{beka,suda}, with the result of generalizing the spin-energy relationship of Eq \ref{spinmass} to negative and imaginary values of the spin and energy through the analytic continuation of $j$ in the Regge formulation to describe the scattering of two (or more) particles.
-We can say that it is the centrality of this relationship in identifying the object-event particle as an inseparable aspect of spin and mass that gives a formidable explanatory force to the Majorana construct in the Regge formalism \cite{regge,gribovbook}.
+This can be done because infinite-components field theories like the infinite-components Majorana solutions are known to present ubiquitous space-like solutions and tachyons.
+These do not only contain massive unitary irreducible representations of the Poincar\'e group for all spins but also the more exotic tachyonic and continuous-spin representations \cite{beka,suda}, with the result of generalizing the spin-energy relationship of Eq.~(\ref{spinmass}) to negative and imaginary values of the spin and energy through the analytic continuation of $j$ in the Regge formulation used to describe the scattering of two (or more) particles \cite{regge,gribovbook}, in a more general approach with respect to that previously discussed with Macdonald functions of index $\nu=1/2 \pm i E/2$.

+We can say that it is the centrality of this relationship in the process of identifying the object-event particle as an inseparable aspect of spin and mass that gives a formidable explanatory force to the Majorana construct in the Regge formalism.
 All this is already present within the Majorana equation for reasons that we would call ``structural'': the countability-spectrum-mass-spin relationship present in the Majorana solution.
 The analytic expansion of the spin variable $j$ has to change according to the evolution of the energy and proper mass in a Rindler spacetime and then becomes a function of the square root of the energy of the exotic state, with a linear dependence from the energy of the particle in its fundamental state, Poincar\'e transformations including Lorentz boosts.

 In the Majorana solution one can build a set of exotic states through an infinite sum of four-spinor operators.
 In this way, the system can describe any interaction between different types of particle solutions resulting from the combination like a condensate of particles traveling slower, equal and faster than light (bradyons, tachyons and luxons), as described in \cite{nanni1,nanni2}, in a field consistent with the CPT invariance.
 This is in total agreement with the main properties of Majorana infinite-components quantum fields that include spin, mass distribution and tachyonic solutions \cite{gu,aste,casalbuoni} where the basic property of a Majorana particle is that a particle state, with its definite four-momentum and spin, can be transformed by a CPT transformation and a subsequent (space-time) Poincar\'e transformation into itself.